warolv/warolv/README.md

 ### Hi there 👋 My name is Igor.
 DevOps tech lead at Cynerio.

-Enjoy to build and break things.
+Enjoy to build infrastructire and also to break.

 Passionate about k8s, cloud & cyber security